 No. 1:16-cv-21967 (S.D.
 Fla.
 2016)

 On June 1, 2016, Global Premium Cigars, LLC, a Florida manufacturer of cigars, and its proprietor Enrique Fernando Sanchez Icaza, filed suit in the District Court of the Southern District of Florida.
-The plaintiffs have requested that the court issue a preliminary injunction barring enforcement of the rule while the litigation proceeds and asked the court to permanently strike down the rule.
-The FDA filed its answer on October 3, 2016.8
+The plaintiffs requested that the court issue a preliminary injunction barring enforcement of the deeming rule during the litigation, and asked the court to permanently strike down the rule.

 The lawsuit alleged that:

 - the FDA’s Initial Regulatory Flexibility Analysis did not properly quantify the costs of the rule or identify significantly less costly alternatives to the rule, a violation of the RFA;